M-Audio Axiom Air 25 Review & Producing Test

 The first thing you’ll notice upon unboxing the Axiom Air 25 is its size – which is huge if compared to many other 25-key midi controllers in the market.
 Most controllers out there usually have compact designs and smaller drum pads to save space, but the Axiom Air 25 was designed without compromising for space – giving you full MPC-styled pads and more space to use the unit.

-The Axiom Air came with everything you’ll need to get started, with a supplied USB cable, user manuals, and CDs which contains driver installation and a copy of Ableton Live Lite.
+The Axiom Air came with everything you’ll need to get started, with a supplied USB cable, user manuals, and CDs that contain driver installation and a copy of Ableton Live Lite.

 A copy of Ignite is also included with the purchase of the M-Audio Axiom Air, though it’s only available as a download.